garrandall/popular-music-data/tracks/tell-me--what-s-goin--on--smilez-southstar.md

-i'm tryin to move on wit my life, the wound is healed yea i'm juss speakin it real, i'm ready to feel ready to provide for my seed, a man now bet you cant believe its me
+i'm tryin to move on wit my life, the wound is healed yea i'm juss speakin it real, i'm ready to feel ready to provide for my seed, a man now bet you can't believe its me

 you ruined a good thing and all of our dreams tryin to lock me down a lifetime in the beam